pegnet/pegcap-bridge/README.md

 # Dummy Bridge
-Middleware for the link between Factomize and Pegnet.
-Generates dummy data.
+Middleware for the link between PNMC and PegNet.

 ## Data